ArunachalamM101202/Documentation/docs/guide/streamlit-deploy.md

 streamlit run app.py
 ```

 This should open a local webpage showing your app.
 If everything works, proceed to the next step.
+Ensure your virtual environment is running before executing the streamlit command

 ---